OpenTelemetry FastAPI Instrumentation

 Capture HTTP request and response headers

-You can configure the agent to capture specified HTTP headers as span attributes, according to the semantic convention.
+You can configure the agent to capture specified HTTP headers as span attributes, according to the semantic conventions.

 Request headers

-To capture HTTP request headers as span attributes, set the environment variable OTEL_INSTRUMENTATION_HTTP_CAPTURE_HEADERS_SERVER_REQUEST to a comma delimited list of HTTP header names.
+To capture HTTP request headers as span attributes, set the environment variable OTEL_INSTRUMENTATION_HTTP_CAPTURE_HEADERS_SERVER_REQUEST to a comma delimited list of HTTP header names, or pass the http_capture_headers_server_request keyword argument to the instrument_app method.

 export OTEL_INSTRUMENTATION_HTTP_CAPTURE_HEADERS_SERVER_REQUEST="content-type,custom_request_header"